iadvize/documentation/Documentation.md

 ## Milestones of the app creation process
 Here are the different steps of an app creation:
 * Sign up to our [developer platform](https://developers.iadvize.com/login).
-* You'll receive within 48 hours a confirmation of your subscribtion and your credentials to access your test environment.
+* You'll receive within 48 hours a confirmation of your subscription and your credentials to access your test environment.
 * You build your awesome app and send it for approval when it's finished.
 * You get notified of the acceptance or not of your app publication (see app validation process section).
 * If your app is approved, congratulations, iAdvize customer can now benefit from your work!
 * If your app is private: one or few selected customers can install it on their production environment.
 * If your app is public: any iAdvize customer can install it directly on the marketplace.
-* If you need to create a new version of your app, please refer to the "versionning of your apps" section of this documentation.
+* If you need to create a new version of your app, please refer to the "versioning of your apps" section of this documentation.

 ## My apps
 This is the place where you can see the list of all the apps you have built on iAdvize.
 You can also see their current status: